enonic/app-explorer/README.md

 ### 1.5.0-SNAPSHOT

+* Remove filters on SYSTEM_FIELDS from interface nodes
+* Remove SYSTEM_FIELDS from explorer repo
 * Polyfill Array.flat
 * Include collectors.json instead of registering collectors
 * Search by default on enter, with the option of "On change?"